ntu-icpc/npc/25sp/first/index.md

 2. **Are non-CCDS students allow to participate in the contest?**
 Yes, we allow non-CCDS students to join the contest.
 However, since it is our first contest, we shall focus and give more priority to CCDS students.
 3. **Are we allowed to bring in any references materials (lecture slides, notes, templates, codebook, etc.)**
 No, you are not allowed to bring in any materials to the contest.
-However, we may allow certain specific materials.
+However, we allow certain specific materials (details in [here](../env)).
 We will place the allowed materials in the lab computer.
-The details will be annouced soon.